 Choosing a teeth-whitening treatment is an important decision.
 After all, you’re entrusting the vibrancy of your smile to a procedure or product.
-There are a ton of options available, but if you want the most powerful one out there, you want professional LED whitening.
+There are a ton of options available, but if you want one of the most innovative options out there, you’ll need to look into professional LED whitening.

-Completed entirely in your dentist’s office, it takes about an hour or less — the fastest way to whiten your teeth.
+Completed entirely in your dentist’s office, it takes about an hour or less.
 But it’s not the right choice for everyone.
 This guide will review everything you need to know before making an appointment.

 Table of Contents

 Professional teeth whitening has been offered since the late 1980s, but like all medical and dental treatments, there have been plenty of advancements over the decades.
 As LED lights have gone mainstream, we’ve found lots of new applications for them — one of which is enhancing the results of tooth whitening.

 The LED light on its own doesn’t brighten smiles nor emit heat.
 Instead, it causes a chemical reaction in the whitening gel that helps it penetrate deeper into the enamel while also helping the pores of the teeth open better.
 Together, they result in more effective whitening that skips the harmful UV rays of other lights commonly used in professional whitening treatments.

 Is Professional LED Whitening Right for You?

 Professional LED whitening is ideal for people who have little free time and want to treat years of stains quickly and effectively.
 If your teeth are discolored from years of coffee drinking or smoking, a professional LED whitening session can remove decades of stain in as little as an hour.

 An ideal candidate has no oral health issues like cavities or gum disease.
 Your dentist will do a brief exam to ensure your mouth is in good shape before approving you for professional LED whitening.

 LED whitening can remove most stains, but not all.
 Some stains, like those from certain medications, are deep in the tooth and may take more than one visit or a special whitening treatment to remove.